Keats/kickstart/README.md

 ## Installation

-Currently, `kickstart` is available only through crates.io:
+`kickstart` is available only through crates.io:

 ```bash
 $ cargo install kickstart
 ```

+Or as a pre-built binary [on the Releases page](https://github.com/Keats/kickstart/releases).

 Run `kickstart --help` for a full listing of the available commands and their flags/options.